Italian Caprese cake is the BEST gluten-free chocolate cake ever created! Fudgy, rich and incredibly easy to make with simple ingredients.

 The original version calls for the addition of orange zest (preferably organic), which together with chocolate and almonds is a match made in heaven!

 Rum is also added into the batter, but alternatively, you can also use Grand Marnier or Cointreau.
-You can also skip it altogether for an alcohol-free cake.
+You can also skip it altogether.

 This is one of the easiest gluten-free chocolate cake recipes around.